adhisimon/rss-monitor/README.md

-# rss-monitor
+# RSS Monitor
+**WORK IN PROGRESS**

-Monitor RSS feeds and send notification on new item
+Monitor RSS feeds and send notification on new item.